• Menu

 Using a Personal Wedding Website as the Invitations

 A personal website is a great way to share details and keep everyone updated but it shouldn’t be a substitute for formal invitations.
-With everything you’re asking of your guests, it’s a nice gesture to put in the time and effort to send them a nice invite.
+With everything you’re asking of your guests, it’s a nice gesture to put in the time and effort to send them a nice invitation.

 Have questions about how to word your destination wedding invitations?
 Click here for tips on destination wording for touchy subjects like adults-only celebrations and the subject of “no gifts”.